MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/CAN18YETax.md

 ### Index factors for 2023

 The following table shows how Index Factors as specified in the Tax Credit Indexation Factors window (Payroll Reset Files window (Tools\>\>Routines\>\>PayrollCanada\>\>Year End File Reset\>\>Tax Credit Indexation Factors) have been updated.

-> [!NOTE]
-> An amount listed as 1.009 means that the index factor is 9%.

 | **Taxing authority**      | **2023 index factor** | **2022 index factor** |
 |---------------------------|-----------------------|-----------------------|